List of New Zealand firefighters killed in the line of duty

-This is a list of New Zealand Firefighters killed in the line of duty.
+This is a list of New Zealand firefighters killed in the line of duty.
 As of 2020, 66 firefighters have been killed, of which 23 have died while responding to an incident, 35 at incidents, and another 8 during training or routine tasks.
 There have been four instances of multiple fatality incidents, on 19 January 1921, 10 December 1949, 30 November 2011 and 13 February 2023.

-Most of the deaths are attributed to either vehicle accidents, or physical collapse.
+Most of the deaths occurred either in vehicle accidents, or when the firefighter collapsed.